Fartmann/FinalProject/README.md

     * Replace `your_mongodb_connection_string` with your MongoDB connection string.
     * Replace `your_jwt_secret` with a strong, randomly generated secret key.

-5. Run the backend server:
+6. Run the backend server:

     ```bash
     cd ../backend
-    npm start
+    node app.js
     ```

-6. Open `frontend/index.html` in your browser.
+6. Open `http://localhost:3000` in your browser or in terminal.

 ## Database Setup